 After spending 42 years on campus Paul’s focus is now on staff training.
 He is leading online theology classes, called CB Matrix.
 A two-year program to lay theological foundations for those doing ministry on campus.
 In addition, he is a support raising coach for new staff appointees.
 This involves training and encouragement for those in the process of support discovery.
-He also serves as the Area Coach for staff in Colorado, Iowa and Indiana.
+He also serves as the Regional Team Director for staff in Colorado, Iowa and Indiana.
 As such he is part of the Campus Ambassador national leadership team.
 Although his primary focus is on staff his overall purpose is still to reach the university campus with the gospel of Jesus Christ.
 Paul says, “In order for staff to be effective on campus it is vital that they had a solid understanding of what the bible teaches.”

 Paul, the oldest of seven children, was raised in a Roman Catholic home.
 Over the years he drifted from any belief in God.
 Because of the faithful witness of Christian friends who were involved in Campus Ambassadors, Paul committed his life to Christ during his senior year at college.